Juventus support Ronaldo as Nike "deeply concerned" by rape allegations

 "My clear conscious (sic) will thereby allow me to await with tranquillity the results of any and all investigations," he added.

-But lawyers for his 34-year-old accuser hit back, saying their client had been "very consistent" in her reporting of the alleged incident, the details of which have been set out in a 32-page lawsuit filed last month with a district court in Nevada.
+But lawyers for 34-year-old Mayorga hit back, saying their client had been "very consistent" in her reporting of the alleged incident, the details of which have been set out in a 32-page lawsuit filed last month with a district court in Nevada.

 Mayorga's attorney Leslie Stovall told reporters his client had suffered years of trauma as a result of the alleged attack and found the courage to speak out thanks to the #MeToo movement against sexual harassment and assault at the hands of powerful men.

-Mayorga alleges she was pressured into signing a non-disclosure agreement in 2010 to keep the alleged rape secret and is seeking at least $200,000 in penalties and damages.
+Mayorga claims she was pressured into signing a non-disclosure agreement in 2010 to keep the alleged rape secret and is seeking at least $200,000 in penalties and damages.

-Ronaldo, 33, has been left out of Portugal's next four internationals, national coach Fernando Santos said earlier Thursday, days after the rape allegations resurfaced.
+Ronaldo, 33, has been left out of Portugal's next four internationals, national coach Fernando Santos said earlier Thursday.

 "I will not reveal the details of the conversation we three had," said Santos when pressed by reporters on his discussion with Ronaldo and Portuguese Football Federation president Fernando Gomes.